Inventory Tracking Guide

 Using an inventory tracking software/system is the most efficient inventory tracking method as it ensures greater transparency and accuracy than other methods.

-“With ShipBob, we have access to live inventory management, knowing exactly how many units we have in their fulfillment centers in each location.
+“With ShipBob, we have access to live inventory management, knowing exactly how many units we have in their fulfilment centres in Texas vs. Chicago vs. New York.
 It not only helps with our overall process in managing and making sure our inventory levels are balanced but also for tax purposes at the end of the year.”Matt Dryfhout, Founder & CEO of BAKblade

 Who uses inventory tracking?